ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

         git push origin --tags

 #.
 Create a list of all changes for the release.
 It is often helpful
-   to levearage GitHub's compare feature to see the differences from the last tag and the ``main`` branch.
+   to leverage GitHub's compare feature to see the differences from the last tag and the ``main`` branch.
 Be sure to acknowledge new contributors by their GitHub usernames and place mentions where appropriate if specific contributors are to be thanked for new